 Poached Shrimp

-Court bouillon is a flavorful poaching liquid often used for cooking shrimp, typically made with water, white wine, aromatic vegetables like onions, carrots, and celery, along with herbs and spices.
+Court bouillon is a flavorful poaching liquid often used for cooking shrimp, typically made with water, white wine, aromatic vegetables such as onions, carrots, and celery, and herbs and spices.

 - To make it, simply simmer 4 cups of water with 1 cup of white wine, a sliced onion, a chopped carrot, a celery stalk, a bay leaf, a few peppercorns, and a pinch of salt for about 20 minutes.